learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 ## Full Model R-Squared

 Check out the $R^2$ of the full model with your interaction and polynomial terms added.
-Print this value for both the train and test data.
+Print this value for both the train and validation data.

 ```python